 I went to see my Squadron Commander (LTC Tyler B. Honeycutt Jr.) and told him my tale of woe, asking what I should do.
 He advised me that if I really needed help he would be there, but first I should attempt to solve my problems on my own.
 So I called on the Flight Surgeon to talk with him about the results of my physical.
 He said that he had recommended that I never go to pilot training because he thought I did not want to go, but if I did, he would be glad to recommend that I be given a pilot training slot.
 He did, and I was sent to pilot training upon completion of OCS.

 I learned a great lesson from Col Honeycutt that still is with me.
 We have within ourselves the ability to accomplish whatever we desire.
 Before we look to others for help, first do all we can.
 In other words “Lead not Follow”.

 Upon arrival in South Vietnam, I was introduced to the O2A.
-This was a two engine prop airplane.
-After a couple rides in the aircraft I was sent to DaNang as a qualified Forward Air Controller (FAC).
+This was a two-engine prop airplane.
+After a couple of rides in the aircraft I was sent to DaNang as a qualified Forward Air Controller (FAC).

-I am happily married, 29 years, to my beautiful wife, Karen, and we have three adult children and two grand children.
-These days I am basically a couch potato except I walk 18 holes of golf 2 or 3 times a week.
+I am happily married, 29 years, to my beautiful wife, Karen, and we have three adult children and two grandchildren.
+These days I am basically a couch potato except I walk 18 holes of golf two or three times a week.